Fast Facts: Intervertebral disc disease (IVDD)

 Index

-What is IVDD?
-It is highly suspected to be a hereditary disease in long, dogs with dwarfed legs.
-If the doxie puppy has the disease, the degeneration of the discs begins to occur within the first few months of life, but the actual disc herniation typically occurs suddenly at around 3 to 6 years of age.
+It is highly suspected to be a hereditary disease in dogs with dwarfed legs.
+If the doxie puppy has the disease, the degeneration of the discs begins to occur within the first few months of life, but the actual disc herniation typically occurs without warning at around 3 to 6 years of age.
 As discs age and degenerate, they lose water content, and become less able to withstand compression.
 They become less able to withstand forces placed upon them.
 If too much force is placed on them, they can be squeezed and expand or rupture.
 This rupture usually occurs in an upward direction, and the disc extrudes into the spinal canal where the spinal cord is.
 Symptoms develop either because of the force of the disc material hitting the cord, or due to the disc material compressing the spinal cord.Trauma to nerve cells causes their membranes to weaken and even rupture.
 Though the cells may survive, this membrane damage causes them to lose the ability to produce and carry nerve impulses along their membranes from one cell to the next.
 Chemicals seeping out of the dying spinal cord cells send a 'suicide signal' to other nearby cells, causing a chain reaction that kills off more cells than the initial injury did.
 The end result is damage to the spinal cord, causing partial or complete paralysis.
-Not all dachsies will get IVDD--that is why is it important NOT to buy from backyard breeders, pet store at the Mall.
+It is important NOT to buy from backyard breeders, pet store at the Mall where careful breeding is abandoned for the goal of making money.
 Choose a reputable breeder who can show you the dog's pedigree (here's an explanation of what you are looking for in a pedigree), you will pay more, but have less medical problems and heartbreak.
 Reputable breeders produce litters with far less incidence of back problems.

 Since there is no way to tell if your dachsie puppy has the disease and whether symptoms will show up later in life, it is very important: 1) to make sure your dog is used to a crate in case of a future need to confine 2) not to use stairs, 3) not to jump up or down on furniture (get ramps for your home).
 Sitting up, standing on back legs, tug-o-war are no, no's.
+Switch to using a harness for walks, the collar is too stressful on the spine.
 Index

 Success rate of treatment

-You will need to provide intensive care for your doxie, no matter which treatment is used.
-Recovery can take weeks to months, even as much as over a year dogs have been known to walk again.
+You will need to provide care for your doxie, no matter which treatment is used- 6 weeks of post op crate rest or 8 weeks of crate rest with conservative treatment.
+Return of neuro functions can take weeks to months, even as much as over a year dogs have been known to walk again.
 If the cord is too severely damaged the dog will never walk.
+However it is in the cards for all dogs to return to a pain free, loving and happy life again whether walking or using a wheelchair.

 There are many factors that affect the outcome of your dog's injury.
-The two most important factors are the severity and duration of the injury One indicator of the severity of the injury is the ability for the dog to feel pain in the toes.
-When there is no deep pain sensation, the innermost part of the spinal cord has been damaged.
-Normally, the chance of recovery from this type of injury is greatly reduced.
-The most favorable outcomes for recovery of function occur when surgery is performed within 12 hours of the injury with 48-72 yielding decreasingly less favorable outcome.
-You will need to provide intensive care for your doxie, no matter which treatment is used.
-Recovery of functions can take weeks to months, even as much as over a year dogs have been known to walk again.
+The two most important factors are the severity and duration of the injury.
+When paralyzled, there is one last indicator of neuro function left, deep pain sensation (DPS) When there is no DPS the innermost part of the spinal cord has been damaged.
+There is still a good chance for a successful surgical outcome if surgery is performed 12-24 hours from loss of DPS.
+The more hours after 24 hours, chances are reduced.
+Many general vets do not have the training to correctly interpret the DPS test of pinching the toe bone, crucial hours can be wasted while the delicate spinal cord deteriorates.
+If your dog is paralyzed that is an emergency, go to a neuro or ortho specialist ASAP.
+A specialist has the practiced eye and years of training to correctly perform a neruo exam.
+You will need to provide crate rest for your doxie, no matter which treatment is used.
+Recovery of leg functions can range from weeks to months, even as much as over a year dogs have been known to walk again.
 If the cord is too severely damaged the dog will never walk.

 Handicapped and happy???

+There is hope for all dogs.
 Dogs live in the moment.
 They don't pity themselves or pine away for the days when they could walk.
 They adjust and move on.
 Paralysis does not mean you and your dog can not live a full happy life!
 In time your new routine will be normal.
-Of course you will be making a committment of extra effort for your special needs doxie.
+Of course you will be making a commitment of extra effort for your special needs doxie.
 It's all about getting a schedule and setting routines.
 All us special needs moms and dads have done it, you can too!
 Doxies with permanent disabilities can enjoy life in their wheelchairs exploring the woods, running in a meadow, going for walks with you.
 Remember we don't put people to sleep just because they can't walk.
 Watch how Tabby gets on with the good life.
+Watch Clark win the race against an able dog.
 Index

 "The greatness of a nation and its moral progress can be judged